feijaouk/antoniocloud.com/docs/_posts/2019/2019-11-21-online-learning-websites.md

 base_url: /training/
 ---

-AWS training check my other page [aws-online-training](aws-online-training)
+AWS is on another page

 I will continue to update this webpage.